kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 Package managers simplify software management by automating installation, configuration, and upgrades.
 They don't have every program but it's nice when they have the one you need.

 ### Conda
 Anaconda is a Python distribution with thousands of packages.
 Conda is the package manager for Anaconda.
-Instead of the complete Anaconda distribution, [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) is a bare-bones version that comes with Conda, Python, and a few other useful packages.
+Instead of the complete Anaconda distribution, [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) is a bare-bones version that comes with Conda, Python, and a few other useful packages; if you're going to use Conda, I suggest installing Miniconda.

 In addition to package management, Conda is also an environment manager where you can create and manage virtual environments (isolated environments with different packages and versions of those packages).
 Each time you want to use the tools in an environment, you need to activate the environment.